cargo-bins/release-rust/README.md

 ### Package phase

-If `package-separately` is `true`, the following is run once for each crate:
+If `package-separately` is `true`, the following is run for each crate.
+Otherwise, it is run once.

 - A temporary directory is created.
 - If `custom-build` was not used, the binaries and debuginfo are copied to the temporary directory.
 - The `package-files` input is evaluated and its results are copied to the temporary directory.